ac154712/PrefectVotingApplication/README.md

 1. **Clone the repository** to your computer
 2. **Open the solution file (`.sln`)** in Visual Studio 2022 or later
-3. **(Optional step)Configure the database** by editing `appsettings.json`.
+3. **(Optional step if you've run the database before and want a fresh start) Configure the database** by editing `appsettings.json`.
 This is where the application knows where to store and retrieve data.

 Example for local setup: